cyber-shadow7/Docker-Images/Discord_Bot/README.md

 # Discord Bot

-This bot is designed to connect Crafty Server to a discord Bot
+This bot is designed to connect [Crafty Servers](https://craftycontrol.com) to a discord Bot

 ## Features